samupino/bestmessina-website/blog/2023-09-03-applications-winter-23.md

 ---
-title: Applications open for the BEST Courses in Spring 2023
+title: Applications open for the BEST Courses in Winter 2023
 authors: samuele
 tags: [courses]
 ---

-The BEST Messina University Association announces that registrations are open for the BEST Courses for the spring season 2023, which will be held in the period between March and June.
+The BEST Messina University Association announces that registrations are open for the BEST Courses for the winter season 2023, which will be held between December and February.

 <!--truncate-->